melizalab/arfx/README.rst

 This script is used to reorganize very large recordings, possibly contained in multiple files, into manageable chunks.
 Each new entry is given an updated timestamp and attributes from the source entries.
-Currently, no effort is made to splice data across entries or files.
-This may result in some short entries.
 Only sampled datasets are processed.

+Entries that are contiguous on the sample timeline will be spliced back together before chunking as long as there some internal track of the sample count, such as the ``jack_frame`` attribute recorded by ``jrecord``.
+This is an unsigned 32-bit value that wraps roughly every 27 hours at typical audio sampling rates, triggering the start of a new entry in the ARF file.

+-  **--no-splice:** chunk each source entry separately, as before
+-  **--frame-attr NAME:** use a different attribute as the frame counter
+-  **--max-overlap SAMPLES:** splice entries that overlap by up to this many samples, dropping the duplicates (default 4096).
+The overlapping samples are compared first, and entries whose data disagree there are left unspliced and reported, since the counter and the data cannot both be right.

 arfx-oephys
 ~~~~~~~~~~~